writethedocs/www/docs/conf/portland/2025/news/announcing-tickets.rst

 Your company can `become a sponsor <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/sponsors/prospectus/>`_ today!

-We're excited to see everyone in Portland.
+We're excited to see everyone in Portland in May.